-A new CableTV survey about horror movies that’s making the rounds this pre-Halloween week reveals, among other things, that the average age at which the (presumably adult) respondents saw their first horror movie was 7.2 years old.
+A 2017 CableTV survey about horror movies that’s making the rounds this pre-Halloween week reveals, among other things, that the average age at which the (presumably adult) respondents saw their first horror movie was 7.2 years old.
 While that doesn’t necessarily mean that today’s kids are in the same boat, we’ve all noticed members of the PG crowd at decidedly R-rated movies — in fact, my 7-year-old daughter’s second-grade classmate recently told her that he’d seen “It.”
 Continue reading…

 And that’s a problem.
 While research indicates that media violence doesn’t directly make kids who are exposed to it more aggressive, some studies do suggest that, combined with other risk factors — including things like substance abuse and conflict at home — media violence can contribute to violent behavior.

 It’s not realistic to expect that we can shield kids from scary or gory content forever.
 And, in fact, it can be counterproductive to prevent children from seeing any kind of conflict, loss, or trauma on screen.
 Far better to use these moments, when they come, as opportunities to help them through hard stuff in a safe place.

 But that also doesn’t mean it’s OK to push play on slasher movies for grade schoolers.
 Very young children can’t distinguish between real and fantasy/fictional violence, and even tweens really need to see that there are immediate consequences for negative actions.
 It’s up to parents and other adults to manage kids’ media in a smart, age-appropriate way; it’s always OK to say no to something kids aren’t ready for, no matter which friend might have seen it — or how much you might want to see it yourself.
 Be the grown-up; set limits.
 (The detailed reviews at Common Sense Media can help!) — Betsy Bozdech